NiGitaMyrGit/vis_assignment3/README.md

 - The *image labels* are in the *metadata folder*, stored as *JSON files*.
 These can be read into ```pandas``` using ```read_json()```.
 You can find the documentation for that online.

 ## 3. Methods
+This script uses the pretrained CNN VGG16 to train a classifier on the dataset in order to perform immage classification.
+The model aims to be able to recognize and classify the different types of Indian Ethnic Clothes by providing the right class(label).
+For this some data augmentation is done by using a ImageDataGenerator for creating batches of training, test and validation images, while automatically performing augmentation - nice!
+The tensorflow.keras library is used to fit the model and train it.
+A classification report and a plot of the history is produced and can (by default) be found in the folder `out`.

 # 4. Usage
 This script was made using python 3.10.7, make sure this is your python version you run the script in.
 ### 4.1 Installing packages
 From the command line:
 Clone this repository to your console by running the command `git clone https://github.com/NiGitaMyrGit/vis_assignment3.git`.
 This will copy the repository to the location you are currently in.
-Then make sure you are located in the main folder, location can be changed by using the command `cd path\to\vis_assignment3`'.
-From here run the command `bash setup.sh` which will install all the required packages in order to run the script.

 ### 4.2 Dataset
 For downloading this dataset, the easiest is to go to the Indo fashion dataset by clicking this link: [Kaggle dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) and press the "Download" button in the top right corner.
 This will downlaod a zip-file called "archive.zip".
 Place this in the the 'in' folder and unzip it by typing the command `unzip archive.zip`
 ### 4.3 running the script
+Before running the script, make sure you are located in the main folder, location can be changed by using the command `cd path\to\vis_assignment3`'.
+From here run the command `bash setup.sh` which will install all the required packages in order to run the script. aftwerwards run the command `python3 src/vgg16_indofashion.py` which will run the script.
 ## 5. Results - discussion
+Since it takes so long to run over all the pictures in the dataset, I have not been able to fully train the model on the entire dataset.
+Instead I took a very small part og testsamples (n_testsamples = 75) though there is 7500 all in all and a small amount of trainsamples(n_train_samples = 911) though there is 91166 in total.
+TFurthemore I set the epochs to 3 speed up the process. this should be much higher in order to get higher accuracy.
+For that reason my results are poor, but if the model is run on the entire dataset and with a higher amount of epoch, it would definitely produce better results with higher accuracy scores